 Now that we’ve covered why you might feel this way and a few tips for how to counteract it, I want to share some longer-term practices you can begin to utilize to further fight these thoughts and feelings.

-We really do recommend that you seek professional help from one of the therapists at BetterHelp.com as professional therapy can be highly effective in helping you to challenge and move past the belief that you must be annoying everyone.
+It is a good idea to seek professional help from one of the therapists at BetterHelp.com as professional therapy can be highly effective in helping you to challenge and move past the belief that you must be annoying everyone.

 1. Take regular pauses.